sqlworldwide/BlogPost/README.md

 # Blog Post Code
-Code in this repository are refered by my blog at https://sqlworldwide.com/
+Code in this repository are refered by my blog posts at https://sqlworldwide.com/